NeiloErnesto89/interactive-project2/README.md

 ## Deployment

+This project was crafted on the AWS Cloud 9 IDE.

 #### *This site is deployed on [Github](https://github.com/NeiloErnesto89/interactive-project2)*

 This site is hosted using GitHub.
 I deployed my work directly from the master branch.
 I added, committed  and pushed my updates via the terminal regularly and then the deployed site automatically upon receiving the new commits to the master branch/source.
 As per requirements, the landing/main page of the site has been titled `index.html` for the deployment to function correctly on Github pages.